ThreeDee-GmbH/ue5-style-guide/README.md

 To hide done task branches in the branches view edit your query to:

 <code>
-find branch where not attrvalue='Done'
+find branch where not (attribute='Status' and attrvalue='Done')
 </code>

 In the branch explorer, open `Filters and conditional format`.
 Add an exclusion rule with the condition

 <code>
-attrvalue = 'Done'
+attribute = 'Status' and attrvalue = 'Done'
 </code>

 <a name="5.7"></a>